-Before Week 1 100% tuition refund
+Before Week 1

-During Week 1 75% tuition refund
+During Week 1

 During or after Week 2 No refund

 Students who drop/withdraw from a course/all courses within the 15-week semester at the ground campus in Phoenix, Arizona, are eligible for the following refund.
 The refund policy is based on the start date of the semester regardless of where the course falls within the semester.